erinepolley/Front-End-Capstone/README.md

+# Bike Stash
-# Nashville Software School Front End Capstone: Bike Stash
+## Nashville Software School Front End Capstone
 This application allows users see where bike racks are located in Nashville.
 Data is crowd-sourced by users and stored in JSON.
 The user can log in and add, edit, and delete bike racks they have seen around town.
 A map on the home page shows the user where  ALL the added racks are, not just theirs.

 ## Why I Made This